dbnetsoft/RaceResultExchangeDocumentation/docs/configuration.md

 ![Screenshot](../images/configuration_rr.png)

 Start Race Result 12 from your online account and go to your event.
 In Main Window go to Access Rights/Simple API.
-Now you need to add the following four Simple API rows – all of Type Custom:
+Now you need to add the following four Simple API rows â€“ all of Type Custom:

 * rawdata/get
 * rawdata/delete